opensimworld/active-npcs/README.md

 ## WAIT commands
 ```
-wait 200           : wait (i.e. don't do anything) for 200 seconds
+wait 200           : wait (don't do anything) for 200 seconds

 wait 200  300      : wait between 200 and 300 second before executing the next command